On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 Stopping a prescription

-Stopping a prescription means to move it from active to inactive medications at the client’s Medications tab.
-To delete the prescription from the Medications tab, see Deleting a medication.
+Stopping a prescription will move it from active to inactive medications in the client’s Medications tab.

 To stop a prescription: